AndersDeath/diary2/000-current.md

 Unfortunately I slept bad today.
 Because of it I feel no good.
 I hate moscitous.
 Mosquitoes prevent me from sleeping. from another side I still cannot start learning important phrases in Englihs.
 Probably because I am lazy.
 I need to focus.
 I need to be better.
 I need to finish all stuff and do great things.
 Tomorrow I will code for whole day.
 I also have only thirsday for finishing some coding.
 I am going to run another telegram bot for learning english phazes.

-# 22 November - Sunday - Gündoğan - 55 day of immigration
+# 23 November - Tuesday - Gündoğan - 55 day of immigration